Understanding Python Queues: FIFO, LIFO, Priority Queues, and Multithreading Usage Explained

-1. What is a Queue in Python?
+1. What Is a Queue in Python?

 Basic Concept of a Queue

-A queue is a type of data structure that follows the FIFO (First In, First Out) principle.
-This means that the first element added is the first one retrieved.
-This mechanism is widely used in computer science and programming, making queues an essential tool for efficient data processing.
-For example, queues are commonly used in situations such as:
+A queue is a type of data structure that follows the “FIFO (First In, First Out)” principle.
+This means elements are processed in the order they were added—the first element inserted is the first one retrieved.
+This mechanism is widely used in computer science and programming to manage data efficiently and is an essential tool in many real-world applications.

-2. Use Cases of Queues in Python
+2. Use Cases for Queues in Python

 Common Applications of Queues